History of Musical Film

 The stock market collapse of 1929 had a tremendous impact on every aspect of American culture.
 Several smaller studios were forced to close down, most of the majors came close, and by 1933 almost a third of all movie theatres in the U.S. were forced to shut down.
 However, the industry survived the Great Depression by meeting a very real need.

 Screen musicals inherently require a substantial investment of time, talent and money, so keeping this genre alive proved a tricky proposition during the economic crash of the early 1930s.
-The commercial success of Love Parade and Broadway Melody spawned a glut of musical spectacles, each bigger and clunkier than the last.
-Every major studio attempted at least one lavish musical revue, most to disastrous effect.
-The best of the bunch, MGM's Hollywood Revue of 1929, mixed weak production numbers with such oddities as Joan Crawford performing a Charleston -- and silent stars Norma Shearer and John Gilbert offering an amateurish "jived up" balcony scene from Romeo and Juliet.
+The commercial success of Love Parade and Broadway Melody spawned a glut of musical spectacles, each bigger and more clunky than the last.
+Every major studio filmed at least one lavish musical revue, most to disastrous effect.
+The best of the bunch, MGM's Hollywood Revue of 1929, mixed weak production numbers with such oddities as Joan Crawford performing a Charleston, and silent stars Norma Shearer and John Gilbert offering an amateurish "jived up" balcony scene from Romeo and Juliet.

 Cut the Music!